More than 50% of all Google searches end up with no further clicks

 Even if you won’t get as many clicks as you could before, being on top of Google is always a big win as your brand awareness goes through the roof making up for those clicks that you don’t get.

-Effective SEO in 2019 is distributing your efforts among optimization for that portion of searchers who click through and actually land on your website, and the passerby users that get what they need and leave yet getting it from your website.
+To fit in with the future of SEO, you need to distribute your efforts among optimization for that portion of searchers who click through and actually land on your website, and the passerby users that get what they need and leave yet getting it from your website.